alexpevzner/sane-airscan/README.md

 Any **eSCL** capable scanner expected to work, but only few of them were actually tested.

-Sane-airscan was tested and found to work with the following scanners and
+Sane-airscan was tested and found to work with the following scanners:
-cameras:
-* Canon D570 (camera)
+* Canon D570
 * HP DeskJet 2540
 * HP ENVY 4500
 * Kyocera ECOSYS M2040dn